 Individual tasks support attachments, sub-tasks, dependencies, and tags.
 Team members can also mark certain tasks as milestones, and use Asana’s Portfolios feature to track the status of each project.

-Asana supports all sorts of features, but what you get depends on how much you pay.
-One downside of the platform is that many important features are locked behind higher pricing tiers – milestones, task dependencies, and timelines, for example, are restricted to the Premium tier ($10.99 per user, per month).
-For Portfolios, meanwhile, you’ll need the Business tier.
+One downside of the platform is that many important features are locked behind higher pricing tiers — milestones, task dependencies, and timelines, for example, are restricted to the Starter plan ($10.99 per user, per month).

-The Portfolios feature is nice, but not necessarily a must-have.
-Milestones and dependencies, however, are key components for managing an effective project.
-That means choosing one of Asana’s paid services is often preferable.
-Still, if you need a free service, Asana is fairly capable – it offers task basics, board and calendar views, assignees and due dates, and the ability to collaborate with up to 15 teammates.
+Milestones and dependencies are key components for managing an effective project.
+Still, as a free service, Asana is fairly capable — offering task basics, board and calendar views, among other features.

 Pros